kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 TiddlyWiki5 is a ["reboot of TiddlyWiki for the next 25 years"](https://tiddlywiki.com/#TiddlyWiki5 "TiddlyWiki5 - a reboot of TiddlyWiki") which can also run as a Node.js application in a client-server model.
 Running in this mode, TiddlyWiki stores each note (or "tiddler", in TW-speak) in a separate text file, using a custom markup DSL that's close to, but not, markdown, and the node process renders those tiddlers into the page you see in your browser.
 Any changes you make on the client side are pushed to the server.
 It has some basic user management and access control features.

 My initial plan was to host a single TiddlyWiki5 Node.js app that would allow read-write access to authenticated users (me), and read-only access to everyone else.
-Ultimately this approach didn't work, for reasons I'll get into in the sections below, and I ended up with a Node.js app that I write to and a separate, single-HTML-file static TiddlyWiki rendered from the Node.js app that I serve at [public-notes.muumu.us](https://public-notes.muumu.us "public-notes.muumu.us").
+Ultimately this approach didn't work, for reasons I'll get into in the sections below, and I ended up with a Node.js app that I write to and a separate, single-HTML-file static TiddlyWiki rendered from the Node.js app that I serve at public-notes.muumu.us[^5].

 ### Docker was a bad choice
 I first tried running TiddlyWiki in a Docker container.
 I had Docker on the mind.
 I use it and ECS heavily at work, and have found them together to be a good and relatively simple solution for deploying and scaling applications.
 Just a couple weeks earlier I had worked out [a good system for deploying a Dockerized Django app to EC2]({% post_url 2020-07-04-hosting-a-hobbyist-django-app %}) for my own projects.
 My thinking was that Docker would: